adfresca/sdk-ios/README.md

 }
 ```

 When you call in-app messaging methods, you will see the test message below.
 If you tap on the image, it will redirect to the product page of the app on the app store.
-You will hide this test message by changing the test mode configuration later.
+You will hide this test message by changing the test campaign mode configuration later.

 <img src="https://adfresca.zendesk.com/attachments/token/ans53bfy6mwq2e9/?name=4444.png" width="240" />
 &nbsp;